Born in Naples, 28.05.1985

 - Astrostatistics and Data Mining Summer School 2016 (Heidelberg)

 - European Symposium on Artificial Neural Networks 2017 (Bruges): poster presentation

 - DeepLearn Summer School 2017 (Bilbao)

 I always loved sport and in particular martial arts.
 For about 15 years I used to practice Taekwondo, in which I am 2nd dan black belt.
-Since one year I am studying also Kung Fu Wing Chun.
+Since three years I am studying also Kung Fu Wing Chun.
 Furthermore, I have a passion for reading, mainly fantasy and science fiction, cinema and role-playing games.
 Obviously Astronomy (and astronomical outreach) is not just my job but also one of my hobbies.